 →

-The allocation will be performed based on the context, distributing values proportionally according to the data defined in the cube context.
+Allocation is performed based on the selected context, distributing values proportionally according to data defined in the cube context.
+This type is useful when you already have a predefined distribution that must be applied.

 The Account and Time dimensions must not be placed in Rows.

-In the Copy allocation type, it is not possible to define a value directly, as the data will be retrieved from the scope or cube context.
+In Copy allocation, it is not possible to define a value directly, since data is copied from the specified scope or cube context.
+This type is ideal for replicating existing data from one area to another.

 The Account and Time dimensions must not be placed in Rows.